Research

 Colorectal cancer

 Colorectal cancer (CRC) poses a significant burden on worldwide healthcare, as it currently ranks third for cancer incidence and second for cancer related mortality.
-Despite use of multidisciplinary management and improved treatment, nearly half of all CRC patients still presented with metastasis either at the time of diagnosis or as recurrent disease.
+Despite use of multidisciplinary management and improved treatment, nearly half of all CRC patients present with metastasis either at the time of diagnosis or as recurrent disease.
 The metastatic process is one of the main contributing factors for the majority of CRC mortalities.

-Currently the TNM staging system is the primary tool used for the management of colorectal cancer.
+Currently the TNM staging system is the primary tool used for the management of CRC.
 However, this is less than ideal as it cannot account for the wide variation in prognosis that is observed at each disease stage, even when combined with markers such as MMR status and KRAS status.
 One of the most challenging steps to improve CRC treatment and survival is therefore identification of prognostic biomarkers to predict which patients are most at risk of recurrence and metastasis, alongside predictive biomarkers to predict therapeutic strategy at an individual patient level.

 Professor Joanne Edwards and her team have therefore developed large tissue cohorts with linked clinical information to further investigate the molecular mechanisms underlying the development and progression of CRC.
 Through this work, Professor Edwards hopes to identify novel prognostic biomarkers and therapeutic targets for future cancer treatments.